JamesCC/VMXProxyPy/docs/install_raspberry_pi.md

 ## Downloading the Raspbian image

-I've used RASPBIAN STRETCH LITE successfully <https://www.raspberrypi.org/downloads/raspbian/>
+I've used RASPBIAN STRETCH LITE successfully (non desktop and the smallest download), but any version of Raspberry PI OS should be okay.
+Your choice will largely be based on the Raspberry PI you have (Raspberry PI 3 onwards is supported).
+If you can dig out the images, Raspberry PI 1 and 2 works as well.

-(non desktop and the smallest download), but any version of raspbian should be okay.
+They are all based on Debian which should align with the commands in the following sections.

 - <https://www.raspberrypi.org/downloads/raspbian/>

-I use Etcher to create SD image - <https://etcher.io/>
+The Raspberry PI installer now includes an SD imager.

-- Used 8GB SD Card (but only 2G is needed)
+- I used an 8GB SD Card (but only 2G is needed)

 ## Enable SSH